Green Fall Pond Area - Part I

 Green Fall Marsh

-Returning to the fork, the main trail crosses the plank bridge and continues to go west.
-The plank bridge should be crossed one person at a time.
-Shortly after leaving the plank bridge, the remains of a stone fireplace can be seen to the left (west) of the trail, in an oak grove.
+Returning to the fork, the main trail crosses the bridge and continues to go west; the bridge was built in 2014 by volunteers from the Center for Community Engagement at Eastern Connecticut State University.
+Shortly after leaving the bridge, the remains of a stone fireplace can be seen to the left (west) of the trail, in an oak grove.
 This fireplace is similar to those on the Yellow and Red trails.
 Exploration of the area might reveal the remains of a charcoal pit similar to the "Sawdust Pile" on the Green Trail.
 The trail crosses an intermittent stream shortly after leaving the fireplace.

 Stone fireplace in winter